pip-services/pip-services-docs/content/en/golang/commons/_index.md

 weight: 30
 description: >

-    This module provides a set of tools used in microservices or backend services, and it is designed to facilitate symmetric implementation accross different programming languages.
+    Provides a set of tools used in microservices or backend services, and it is designed to facilitate symmetric implementation accross different programming languages.

 ---